Our Therapists

 BACP Registered Counsellor/Psychotherapist

-Laura is a BACP registered, person centred Counsellor and Psychotherapist.
+Laura is a BACP registered, experienced Integrative Counsellor and Psychotherapist.

-Laura is a qualified IAART Rewind practitioner.
-Rewind is a treatment for PTSD which requires up to three sessions and involves a non-disclosure treatment method known as ‘closure without disclosure.’
-This method is very effective if talking about a traumatic event is likely to cause re-traumatisation, or where previous attempts to discuss it have been unsuccessful.
+Laura is also a qualified IAART Rewind practitioner.
+Rewind is a treatment for PTSD that typically requires up to three sessions and uses a non-disclosure method known as “closure without disclosure.”
+This approach can be particularly effective when talking about a traumatic event may risk re-traumatisation, or when previous attempts to discuss it have not been successful.

 Email: